 Many work environments are increasingly complex and uncertain, requiring high functioning teams.
 Effective teamwork and collaboration needs to be cultivated and given regular attention.
-This workshop teaches how to develop shared leadership among team members and provides concrete tools for improving collaboration.
+This workshop helps team leaders develop shared leadership among team members and provides concrete tools for improving collaboration between team members.

 - Engaged team characteristics

 - Relationship System Intelligence

 - Increase their understanding of the team as a separate entity that needs care and attention,

 - Acquire methods of creating shared accountability within teams,

 - Learn latest research about what creates engaged teams, and

 - Gain skills in airing and resolving conflicts within a team.

 Note: We also strongly recommend you take Practical Leadership 1.0: Supervising for Employee Engagement.
 While no material is repeated between the two courses, the curriculum of Practical Leadership 1.0 and 2.0 complements each other.